 - Checking, savings, or prepaid card account and routing numbers for direct deposit

-- A copy of last year’s federal and state returns, especially if your income was reduced this year because of lost work/unemployment
+- A copy of your 2019 and 2020 federal tax returns, especially if your income was reduced in 2021 because of lost work/unemployment

 - Wage and earning statements (Form W-2, W-2G, 1099-R, 1099-MISC, 1099-NEC) from all income sources